Toronto, ON – January 11, 2019

 According to Mike Ravenhill, Chief Executive Officer of the David Foster Foundation, this award is well deserved.
 “Having had the privilege of working closely with David, I have been constantly amazed at his personal commitment to helping families in a meaningful way.
 The fact that he is a man of immense musical talent is well known.
 What fewer people know is that for over 30 years, he has quietly and tirelessly used his network and talents to impact the lives of countless children and families as well as multiple charities when they need help the most.
 His role on the world stage makes all of Canada proud, and now this award recognizes his social and philanthropic contribution as well.”

-David Foster is an internationally acclaimed music producer, composer, and song writer.
+David Foster is an internationally acclaimed music producer, composer, and songwriter.
 His tremendous body of work includes creating hit songs for notable artists including Michael Buble, Celine Dion, Josh Groban, Madonna, Michael Jackson, and many more.
 Foster has won six JUNO awards, 16 Grammy Awards, an Emmy Award, a Golden Globe, and has received three Oscar nominations.
 In 1986, David Foster founded his namesake non-profit organization and to date, The David Foster Foundation has helped over 1,100 families.
 The Foundation supports and provides financial assistance to Canadian families with children in need of life-saving organ transplants.
 The Foundation also aims to raise public awareness about organ donation and registration in both Canada and the United States.

-The David Foster Foundation was created after Foster was deeply moved by a meeting with young girl in need of a liver transplant from his hometown of Victoria, BC.
+The David Foster Foundation was created after Foster was deeply moved by a meeting with a young girl in need of a liver transplant from his hometown of Victoria, BC.
 Knowing that he could make a difference and help save lives, he created The David Foster Foundation, and ensuring its success to help those in need has become a lifelong passion for him.
-As the foundation enters its 33 year, a new and ambitious plan is in place to grow the foundation and its reach exponentially.
+As the foundation enters its 33 years, a new and ambitious plan is in place to grow the foundation and its reach exponentially.
 The David Foster Foundations will encourage increased organ donation registration through a national media campaign, a social campaign, outdoor advertising, and fundraising events with the goal to help even more families in need through the foundation’s future endowment fund.

 About the David Foster Foundation